karamimamali/FlaskArticly/README.md

 # FlaskArticly
-## warning!!!
-Some parts of web-site could not work because of the changing in some modules.
-I don't update this repository so often so you might want to change some parts of it :)

 ## simple wep app with Flask , "Articly"

-* You can look how this code integrating with database.
 * Log in , log out and sign up functionality
-* Updating , deleting and sharing your articles
+* Updating , deleting and posting your articles
-* A simple search bar
+* A simple search bar, database query by keyword
-* Profile
+* Profile(Dashboard)
 * Like system
 * Comment system
 * Most liked articles section
+* And more that that

-## What we can do else?
+## What can be added...

 You can add these functionalities